-TBD.

 5 Protocol reference points

-Recommendation [ITU-T H.VSMarch] describes overall architecture framework of mobile Visual Surveillance as the following figure, and it also introduces reference points of architecture.
+Recommendation [ITU-T H. 626.1] describes overall architecture framework of mobile Visual Surveillance as the following figure, and it also introduces reference points of architecture.
 This document gives more detailed description of those reference points as well as some newly defined reference points.